joshua-cheng2210/learning_React/README.md

 # learning_React
 trying to learn React

+# notes
+this is just me trying to get some rough basics about React
+- I was just watching some tutorials (https://www.youtube.com/playlist?list=PLC3y8-rFHvwgg3vaYJgHGnModB54rxOk3)

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).